2018’s States Most Dependent on the Gun Industry

-Gun sales have been down since Donald Trump won the White House, with a 6.1 percent decline in 2018 alone.
+Gun sales have been down since Donald Trump won the White House.
 And while that’s good news to some, it could be a bad sign for state economies relying heavily on the firearms industry.
-By one estimate, guns contributed more than $52 billion to the U.S. economy and generated over $6.8 billion in federal and state taxes in 2018.
+By one estimate, guns contributed more than $51 billion to the U.S. economy and generated over $6.5 billion in federal and state taxes in 2017.

-In light of the recent developments in the firearms industry and debates on how, if at all, it should be restricted, WalletHub compared the economic impact of guns on each of the 50 states to determine which among them leans most heavily on the gun business, both directly for jobs and political contributions and indirectly through ownership.
+In light of the recent developments in the firearms industry and debates on how, if at all, it should be restricted following the Parkland school shooting, WalletHub compared the economic impact of guns on each of the 50 states to determine which among them leans most heavily on the gun business, both directly for jobs and political contributions and indirectly through ownership….